-Quota RDRs are the internal triggers for quota notifications that are part of the SCE subscriber API.
-When using the quota functionality, make sure that all RDRs are enabled.
+Quota RDRs are the internal triggers for quota notifications that are part of the Cisco SCE Subscriber API.
+When using the quota functionality, ensure that all RDRs are enabled.

-The period of remaining quota RDRs should be set based on the operator's preferences.
+Set the period of the remaining quota RDRs based on the preferences of the operator.

-The threshold value for RDR generation should be determined by the operator based on the size of the quota chunks provisioned and the expected bandwidth consumed by the service.
-Quota threshold notifications are intended to allow the policy server to provision a new quota chunk before an existing quota is depleted, thus enabling service continuity while the subscriber has a positive account balance.
+The operator must determine the threshold value for RDR generation based on the size of the quota chunks provisioned and the expected bandwidth consumed by the service.
+Quota threshold notifications allow the policy server to provision a new quota chunk before an existing quota is depleted.
+Hence, these notifications enable service continuity while the subscriber has a positive account balance.

 Defining the Control Scheme

-Step 1 Define the package BW controllers and the Depletion BWC using the Package Settings window (Figure 14).
+To define a control scheme, define the package BW controllers and the Depletion BWC by using the Package Settings window ( Figure 14).

 Figure 14 Package Settings Window—Subscriber BW Controllers Tab

-All services will be placed by default under the total BW controller.
+By default, all services are placed under the total BW controller.

-After the General-Internet-Access quota is depleted, this service will be mapped to a subscriber BW controller allowing it to consume up to 64 kbps.
-The subscriber should be notified that their bandwidth has been reduced due to quota depletion (through subscriber-notification).
+After the General Internet Access quota is depleted, this service will be mapped to a subscriber BW controller allowing it to consume up to 64 kbps.
+Notify the subscriber, through subscriber-notification, that their bandwidth has been reduced because of quota depletion.

 Step 1 Design an appropriate web page as shown in Figure 15.